tulleuchen/jirastopwatch/README.md

 <pre>
-1.0.1     2015-09-25     First release with setup program 1.0.2     2015-09-28     Integration with Jira: Async load issue summary 1.0.3     2015-09-28     Remember login credentials with DPAPI 1.0.4     2015-09-30     Clear summary label when issue key is empty 1.0.5     2015-10-07     Nicer buttons + tooltips
+1.0.1     2015-09-25     First release with setup program

+1.0.2     2015-09-28     Integration with Jira: Async load issue summary

+1.0.3     2015-09-28     Remember login credentials with DPAPI

+1.0.4     2015-09-30     Clear summary label when issue key is empty

+1.0.5     2015-10-07     Nicer buttons + tooltips

 1.1.0     2015-10-09     Changed all icons to https://icons8.com

                          New feature: Post worklog to Jira with a comment

-1.1.1     2015-10-09     Fixed problems with main window being "Always on top" and the applications other dialog boxes
+1.1.1     2015-10-09     Fixed problems with main window being "Always on top" and the applications
+                         other dialog boxes

 1.2.0     2015-10-19     Save time-tracking state, so stopwatch continue to "run" after quitting program

-                         Automatic re-login, if Jira session has expired Visual Jira connection status
+                         Automatic re-login, if Jira session has expired

+                         Visual Jira connection status

                          Fixed tab-order on controls

-1.3.0     2015-11-11     Issues can now be selected from a list of available issues  - this list is controlled by selecting between your favourite JQL filters
+1.3.0     2015-11-11     Issues can now be selected from a list of available issues  - this list is
+                         controlled by selecting between your favourite JQL filters

 1.3.1     2015-12-16     Cosmetic UI tweaks.
-My computer was running with a default zoom-level of 125%, which meant that things did not look correct on default zoom level.
+My computer was running with a default zoom-level of 125%,
+                         which meant that things did not look correct on default zoom level.

+1.4.0     2015-12-25     Worklog comments can now be saved without posting to Jira immediately.
+Useful
+                         if your task takes a long time and you want to note down your progress while waiting to submit the worklog until the end.

+						 New option to enable timers to be editable.
+Useful if you forgot to start the timer when starting work.
+Times can be entered both Jira style like 1h 15m and the "classic" way like 1.25h
 </pre>